hail-is/hail/python/hail/docs/hailpedia/expressions.rst

     ...    .or_missing())
     <BooleanExpression of type bool>

+As with case statements, missingness will propagate up through a switch statement.
+If we changed the value of ``csq`` to the missing value ``hl.null(hl.tstr)``, then the result of the switch statement above would also be missing.

 Missingness
 ===========

 In Hail, all expressions can be missing.
 An expression representing a missing value of a given type can be generated with the :func:`.null` function, which takes the type as its single argument.

 An example of generating a :class:`.Float64Expression` that is missing is:

     >>> hl.null('float64')